enketo/enketo-express/APIv2.md

 demo: http://enketo.github.io/enketo-iframe-demo/

-The returned URL contains the 'feature' (and not the Database), so a single survey can be iframed on multiple domains by making multiple different API calls.
+The returned URL contains the 'feature' (and it is not stored in Enketo's Database), so a single survey can be iframed on multiple domains by making multiple different API calls.

 # theme-swapping